sonic-net/sonic-mgmt/docs/testbed/sai_quality/DeploySAITestTopologyWithSONiC-MGMT.md

 **Those commands need to be run within a sonic-mgmt docker, or you need to run them within a similar environment.**
 This section of the document described how to build a sonic-mgmt docker https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/README.testbed.VsSetup.md#setup-sonic-mgmt-docker

+(Optional) The connectivity to the public internet is necessary during the setup, if the lab env of your organization requires http/https proxy server to reach out to the internet, you need to configure to use the proxy server.
+It will automatically be leveraged on required steps (e.g. Docker daemon config for image pulling, APT configuration for installing packages).
+You can configure it in [`ansible/group_vars/all/env.yml`](https://github.com/sonic-net/sonic-mgmt/blob/master/ansible/group_vars/all/env.yml)

 1. install the sonic image in the DUT(device under test) for example
 ```